 Certified Food Manager Card

 Maricopa County Environmental Services Dept. (MCESD) requires all food establishments

-have at least one licensed Certified Manager who has undergone more
+have at least one licensed Certified Food Protection Manager who has undergone more

 extensive food service training.
-New establishments must meet the requirement within 90 days of opening.
+New establishments must meet the requirement within

-recognized by the MCESD.
-At this time, Maricopa County does not provide this testing or
+that is recognized by the MCESD.
+Maricopa County does not provide this testing or

 a list of agencies that are approved by MCESD:

-Step 2: Once you have passed one of the recognized tests, you must bring all of the following to our regional office
+Step 2: Once you have passed one of the recognized tests, you must

-for issuance of a card:
+for the issuance of a card.

 - Official certificate of completion from the agency